subnetter/subnet-docs/versioned_docs/version-0.1.0/intro/intro.md

 The Subnet software platform has three main components:
 1. `Clients` - Users run client apps on their digital devices such as mobile phones, tables and desktop computers.
 2. `Service Providers Nodes` - Software which service providers run to provide services to users and to form a federation of service providers.
-3. `Subnet Network Protocol (SNP)` - A network protocol that defines the ALL communications between clients and providers and between providers.
+3. `Subnet Network Protocol (SUB)` - A network protocol that defines the ALL communications between clients and providers and between providers.

 Service providers is a federation of distinct entities which provide services to users and get compensated using cryptocurrency micro-payments and a pay-per-use business model.